GoBootcamp/book/chapters/basics.md

 \label{sec:pointers}

 Go has pointers, but no pointer arithmetic.
 Struct fields can be accessed through a struct pointer.
-The indirection through the pointer is transparent.
+The indirection through the pointer is transparent (you can directly call fields and methods on a pointer).

-Note that by default Go passes arguments by values (copying the arguments), if you want to pass the arguments by reference, you need to pass pointers (or use a structure using reference values like slices (Section~\ref{sec:slices}) and maps (Section~\ref{sec:maps}).
+Note that by default Go passes arguments by value (copying the arguments), if you want to pass the arguments by reference, you need to pass pointers (or use a structure using reference values like slices (Section~\ref{sec:slices}) and maps (Section~\ref{sec:maps}).